 If you’re going to school to advance your career within your company, find out whether your employer offers tuition reimbursement.

-Companies that provide this benefit typically require you to remain employed there for a set period, but it’s a minor detail if that was already your intention, Smith says.
+Companies that provide this benefit typically require you to remain employed there for a set period.
+But it’s a minor detail if that was already your intention, Smith said.

 Borrow only what you need to finance your education.

 “Eventually you have to pay those loans back,” Smith said.
 “Find out how much it’s going to cost you to go to school.
 Will the job you want to get support the loans you have to pay back?”

 If you face a gap in funding, consider whether a Dupaco student loan would be a good fit.

 And as you create and review your financial plan, use a repayment calculator to see what your options might look like after college.